 As a business owner you probably spend a lot of time in your vehicle; driving to meetings, tradeshows, networking events, making deliveries and more.
 Eventually a time will come where your current vehicle just won’t do anymore, so the question will arise, do you buy or lease a new car?
+What are the tax deductions for cars?
 It’s one of the most common questions accountants get from small business owners, and the answer is always “it depends”.

 Buying a Car

 From an income tax perspective, if you are eligible to deduct car expenses from either your business or employment income, these tax deductions for cars will be available over time are the same whether you lease or buy.

 What you spend on the cost of your car is deducted at a rate decided upon by the Canada Revenue Agency (CRA).
 The deduction is called Capital Cost Allowance or you may know it better as depreciation.

 So long as you purchase a car, new or used, for $30,000 or less before HST, you can deduct 15% of the cost in the year you buy the car and 30% of the declining balance for every year after that.
 Based on this formula, eventually, you will claim 100% of the cost of your car.

 If you purchase a car for more than $30,000 you will not be able to make a claim on any excess amount paid.
 However, if you have a loan on the car purchased, you will be eligible to deduct the interest paid on the loan to a maximum of $300 per month of interest charges.

 Leasing a Car